tctree333/SciOlyID-Web-New/src/routes/guides/getting-fancy.md

 ---
 title: 'Getting Fancy'
-description: 'Learn some more advanced features that SciOlyID offers.'
+description: 'Learn how to use taxon groups, image filters, and alternate lists.'
 order: 30
 ---